dcnieho/GlassesViewer/manual.md

 # Manual GlassesViewer

-## 1 - opening a Tobii Pro Glasses 2 recording in glassesViewer
+## 1 - Opening a Tobii Pro Glasses 2 recording in glassesViewer

 First, open MATLAB and open glassesViewer.m in the editor.

 ![](screenshots/001.png)

 When you run glassesViewer.m, a pop-up asks you to select the projects folder of the SD card on which your recordings are placed.
 Navigate to the projects folder and click "Select folder".
+For this example, choose the `demo_data` directory included in this repository.

 ![](screenshots/002.png)